Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/security.md

 title: Security
 section: Tutorial
 ---

-# {{ page.title }}
+# Security

-In the previous part, we have tested the basic creation of a quiz, through the <http://localhost:8080/new-quiz> endpoint.
+In the previous part, we have tested the basic creation of a quiz, through the <http://localhost:8080/new-quiz>
+endpoint.
 Our test file `create-quiz.hurl` is now:

 {% raw %}